 Here is another video about some knee-on-belly escapes by Eli Knight jiu-jitsu

 Recommended: With this thorough guide, you will learn the BJJ knee ride position adequately.
-It explains the knee-on-stomach position in depth and highlights some effective attacks and escapes to conquer your opponents.
+It explains the knee-on-stomach position in depth and highlights effective attacks and escapes to conquer your opponents.

 The north-south is one of the most dominant BJJ positions.
 You can get into this position with a smooth jiu-jitsu move transition from the side control.